Best Enterprise Risk Management Software for Large, Complex Organizations (2026)

 Repeated testing cycles develop organizational muscle memory for threat recognition and response.
 Just as physical training builds reflexive responses, consistent social engineering testing creates instinctive security behaviors that activate under pressure.

 The frequency of testing directly correlates with defensive effectiveness.
 Organizations conducting monthly testing show significantly better threat recognition than those testing quarterly or annually.
-Regular exposure to varied attack scenarios builds pattern recognition abilities that transfer to real-world situations.
+Regular exposure to varied attack scenarios — including AI-augmented ones — builds pattern recognition abilities that transfer to real-world situations.

 Cultural Transformation